Prague Entry Requirements

 Restricted Items

-• Plants and plant products may require a phytosanitary certificate.
+• Plants and plant products - phytosanitary certificates required for many items

 Health Requirements